APEX — Entrepreneurial Potential · BD SELECT

 73%

 Solo Expert / Freelancer — 96%.
-Independent practice built on personal expertise.
+Omar would build an independent practice on his own expertise.

 Scale-up Operator — 93%.
-Joining a growing venture to drive expansion.
+He would join a growing venture to drive its expansion.

 Family-Business Successor — 90%.
-Taking over and developing an existing family company.
+He would take over and develop an existing family company.

 10